 How is Sleeve Gastrectomy Performed?

 Sleeve gastrectomy is performed via minimally-invasive surgery.
 The surgeon removes a large portion of the stomach and creates a narrower passage through the gastrointestinal tract.
 After stomach resection, there is a far smaller space for food.
-Following successful gastric sleeve surgery, patient food intake is adequately restricted, and safe, controlled weight loss occurs provided adequate nutritional intake and exercise.
+Following successful sleeve surgery, patient food intake is adequately restricted, and safe, controlled weight loss occurs provided adequate nutritional intake and exercise.

 Sleeve Gastrectomy Failure

-Circumstances that contribute to gastric sleeve failure are usually multifaceted.
+Circumstances that contribute to sleeve failure are usually multifaceted.
 Causes may be physiological, habitual, or a combinaiton of multiple factors.
 Some common reasons for sleeve revision include

 - Poor adherence to post-operative dietary guidance